sorry-cypress/gitbook/configuration/director-configuration/minio-configuration.md

 You can override the whole read URL, including the bucket name using this variable.
 Most chances you won't need it, if you do, see the [source code](https://github.com/sorry-cypress/sorry-cypress/blob/master/packages/director/src/screenshots/minio/minio.ts#L42).

+`MINIO_UPLOAD_URL_PREFIX=null`

+Override the upload URL.
+The updated URL is not valid because the host is part of the presigned url signature.
+A reverse proxy, ingress controller or api gateway will be responsible for reversing this translation, into the original URL, before passing the upload request to Minio.

 `MINIO_USESSL="false"`